 The comprehensive regulations will replace the existing laws governing the food labs in India.
 The new regulation has in detail, listed out the procedures for creating the three-tier system of labs in India – food lab, referral lab and reference lab.

 The new regulations will be called as the Food Safety and Standards (Recognition and Notification of Food Laboratories) Regulations, 2018.

 Regulation on food testing laboratories

 Explaining the new law, a senior official from FSSAI, stated, “The apex regulator would soon start the process for recognising any notified food laboratory or referral food laboratory as reference laboratory which will help develop method, procedure and food testing across the country.”

-He added, “It will bring and build confidence amongst the consumers for food testing laboratories system by FSSAI and bring more transparency in the process of testing done by these laboratories.”
+He added, “It will bring and build confidence amongst the consumers for food testing laboratories system by FSSAI and bring more transparency in the process of testing done by these food testing laboratories.”

 The regulations would prescribe all the procedural requirements of the recognition and notification system for food laboratories, such as renewal, suspension, derecognition and audits.

 Apart from prescribing the procedures, it will develop a proper system for reviewing and monitoring the activities of other food laboratories thereby improving the quality of food testing in the country and also providing a legal base to the system already existing under FSS Regulations, 2011.